SkepticMystic/pivot/src/routes/blog/add-mdsvex-blog-to-sveltekit-project.md

 title: How to add an mdsvex Markdown blog to your SvelteKit project
 author: Ross Keenan
 createdAt: 2023-02-11
+description: A quick tutorial on how to add an mdsvex Markdown blog to your SvelteKit project.
 tags:
   - svelte
   - mdsvex